 Corporate Banking ("Corporate Banking") provides comprehensive financial services to large, small and medium-sized corporate clients and municipalities, as well as tailored services to meet customer specific needs.
-Corporate Banking also handles corporate and SMEs services in the capital region in and around Reykjavík through a SMEs Centre.
+Corporate Banking also handles corporate and SMEs services in the capital region in and around Reykjavík through a SMEs Centre, established in April 2014.
 Corporate Banking holds a strong position among the largest companies and institutions in Iceland.
-The market share in Corporate Banking, according to an annual survey conducted by Gallup in December 2016, is stable at 33,4 per cent.
+As of December 2015, according to an annual survey conducted by Gallup, the Bank's share of the market in Corporate Banking was around 33.1 per cent.